ems-project/EMSCommonBundle/doc/processors.md

  - `_mime_type` Can be used to override the file field's `mimetype` value.
  - `_username` if defined the asset will be password protected with the provided username.
  - `_password` if defined the asset will be password protected with the provided password.
- - `_before` if defined the asset will be available until before the UNIX epoch provided.
+ - `_before` if defined the asset will be available until before the UNIX epoch integer or the strtotime string provided.
- - `_after` if defined the asset will be available after the UNIX epoch provided.
+ - `_after` if defined the asset will be available after the UNIX epoch integer or the strtotime string provided.

 In the following example the path generated will force to download the asset:
 ```twig